 My First Buddhist Teacher

 I’ve been lucky to have met and learned from many spiritual teachers.
 In 1979 I first saw His Holiness the Dalai Lama, whom I consider my root guru, and have taken teachings with him yearly ever since.
-Through my work with different monasteries I have been able to take teachings with many of Tibet’s greatest teachers.
+Through my work with different monasteries I have been able to study with many of Tibet’s greatest teachers.

 This story is not about a Tibetan teacher, nor is she a Buddhist as far as I know.
 Still, I consider her my first Buddhist teacher, someone who taught me the essence of all the Buddha’s teachings.